umairspn/LeetCode-Problems-Algorithms/graphs/README.md

-# Graph Problems are most common in the top FAANG companies
+# Graph Problems are very common in FAANG and other big companies

-### Graphs are probably hard to grasp, but they are very fun once a strong understanding of the graphs and their properties and Traversals are understood
+### Graphs are probably hard to grasp, but they are very fun once a strong understanding of the graphs and their properties and traversals are understood

 This repository includes the file "Graphs from Scratch" that is highly recommended when starting off with graphs